DannyBen/bashly/examples/internal-run/README.md

 # Internal Run Example

-This example demonstrates how to utilize the internal `run` function in order to call other commands internally, using the same syntax as would be used by a user in the CLI.
+This example demonstrates how to use the `run` function to call commands internally, using the exact same syntax as a user would in the CLI.
+This approach can be useful for chaining commands or reusing logic without duplicating code.

 This example was generated with: